thechangelog/infrastructure/README.md

 ### How do I create a secure SSH key?

-Ensure you have an RSA key (DSA will not work), use a passphrase, and 2048 bits minimum (preferably 4096):
+Ensure you have an RSA key, use a passphrase, and 2048 bits minimum (preferably 4096):

 ```sh
 # pick a secure passphrase